“The thing about meditation is: You become more and more you.”

 Meditation is not necessarily sitting down crossed legged and chanting “Om.”
 It begins with whatever puts your mind at ease.

 You could be in your kitchen cooking something.
-Or you might be taking a shower.
+You could be taking a shower.
 You can even be standing somewhere, waiting for something or someone and go into a meditative state.
 Which of course begs the next question, what is the first step to meditation?

 So what are the first few steps to start with if you’ve never meditated before?